Oil rebounds on Trump health update, Norway shutdowns

-LONDON (Reuters) - Oil prices rose on Monday, lifted by comments from doctors for U.S. President Donald Trump suggesting he could be discharged from hospital as soon as Monday, just a few days after his positive coronavirus test sparked widespread alarm.
+LONDON (Reuters) - Oil prices rose on Monday after doctors said U.S. President Donald Trump could soon be discharged from the hospital where he is being treated for COVID-19, while six Norwegian offshore oil and gas fields were shut as more workers joined a strike.

 “This bout of strength is unlikely to have the legs to withstand the growing pile of unknowns.
 After all, the oil market is trapped in an unending cycle of uncertainty,” said Stephen Brennock of oil broker PVM.